 More than a tool, Stylo is a philosophy of text.
 It’s based on the idea that we need to design textual models adapted for writing in the humanities and social sciences (SHS).

 It is designed and created to write scientific texts, and in particular adapted for SHS journals.

-Stylo is currently a prototype tool undergoing development, implemented in the respective editorial chains of the journal Sens Public and the publishing house Les Ateliers.
-It is currently in the testing phase for other journals, in particular for the partnership project, Revue2.0.
-This tool is also used by various authors and students for their personal scientific and institutional work.
+It is currently a prototype tool under development, implemented in the editorial chain of several journals as part of the [Revue 2.0] partnership project (http://revue20.org/).
+The tool is also used by various authors and students for their own scientific or institutional work.

 Stylo's source code is available on Github.